axetroy/kost/doc/useage.md

 if `process.env.NODE_ENV==='test'` , then load `test.config.yaml`

-two config file will be merger into one object.
+Two config file will be merger into one object.

-Your can get config from [Context](#context)
+Your can get config object from [Context](#context)

 ## Build in feature